 As projects grow, it becomes increasingly difficult to keep track of all the parts and how they fit together.
 Snakemake is a workflow management system that keeps track of how your files tie together, from raw data and scripts to final figures.
-If anything changes (script code, parameters, software version, etc) it will know what parts to rerun in order to have up to date and reproducible results.
+If anvthing code. changes (script parameters, software version, etc) it will know what parts to rerun in order to have up to date and reproducible results.